Over 120,000 plastic plant pots have been saved from the Island’s incinerator thanks to a green reuse initiative with community sharing at its root.

-How has the project grown over the past two years?
+How has the project grown over the past year?

 The initiative started by gifting pots to schools and has grown from there.
 We’ve got two big collection boxes at La Collette and now have various boxes at other sites, including Waitrose on Vallee Des Vaux and behind SCOOP in St Lawrence.

 All the boxes are made from recycled materials by local carpenters as donations.
 It’s going to take a bit of time, but we’re going to have at least one box in each parish.
 The boxes will stop so many pots from going to the incinerator and will also cut down on people driving to the recycling centre to dump them.